• Home

 Once the diagnosis has been accepted and treatment has begun, they often begin to feel a sense of hope.
 There is good reason for hope as the chances of living a full and active life with cancer—and living beyond it—are better now than ever before.

 Cancer can be an isolating experience, but just by showing up and listening, you can help them feel less alone.
-The most important thing is not what you say, it's that you're present and available.
-There are no perfect words and it’s always better to admit not knowing what to say than to avoid calling or visiting out of fear.
-Everyone, no matter how strong they appear, benefits from the support of a friend.
-Showing up, being consistent, and following through with offers of help, all serve to communicate how much you care.
+The most important thing is not what you say—it's that you're present and available.
+There are no perfect words and it’s always better to admit, “I don’t know what to say” than to avoid calling or visiting out of fear.
+Before visiting, contact them first and be sure they’re up for a visit.
+This is true whether you’re visiting someone at home or in the hospital.
+Give your friend permission to say no to a visit, and be flexible and understanding if they cancel at the last minute.
+Days can seem very long for people who are hospitalized or convalescing at home, and a visit from a friend or family member can really lift their spirits.

 Recognize that your friend with cancer may make decisions about their treatment or lifestyle differently than what you might do.
 It's important to support their choices, even if you don't agree with them.
-Don’t offer medical advice or your opinions on things like diet, vitamins, and herbal therapies.
-Before making suggestions or launching into research you’ve done, ask permission first and be prepared to stop if you’re not encouraged to continue.
+Don't offer medical advice or your opinions on things like diet, vitamins, and herbal therapies.
+Before making any suggestions or launching into any research you've done, ask permission first and be prepared to stop if you're not encouraged to continue.
 As well-intentioned as you are, unsolicited advice can cause unnecessary stress to the person with cancer.

 Knowing that many people are sending positive thoughts or praying for their wellbeing can provide the person with cancer with a deep sense of comfort and support.
 A cancer diagnosis can cause people to face their own mortality, leading them to contemplate the subject of faith.
 Even those who've not historically been religious can be triggered by existential concerns about the meaning and purpose of life.
 Whether you send prayers or healing thoughts or positive energy from the universe on behalf of your loved one, they'll be comforted by the collective power of hope for their wellbeing.